Lifestyle Medicine:

 This program uses state-of-the-art streaming technology to present sessions online in real time.
 Participants can attend from any location, and can interact with faculty via live chat.

-Additionally, all sessions will be recorded and made available to participants for online viewing for 90 days after the end of the course.
+Additionally, all sessions and the pre-course workshop will be recorded and made available to participants for on-demand online viewing for 90 days after the end of the course.

 This is the full tuition.
 A $100 early registration discount is available.